 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, cholera, meningococcal and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
 We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
-Do not swim in fresh water, including Lake Tanyganyika, to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
+Avoid swimming in fresh water, including Lake Tanyganyika, to minimise exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia does not have an Embassy or Consulate in Burundi.
 You can obtain consular assistance from the nearest Australian High Commission which is in Kenya:

 Facsimile: +254 20 4277 139